-Last month we discussed the Narcissist Leader or Employee.
+We previously discussed the Narcissist Leader or Employee.
 Many responded that they could and can relate to this issue.
-They were able to identify people in their lives or work place that fit the description right on.
-This month we will focus on the abusive leader or employee.
-I believe that when you read this article you will be able to relate to these behaviors.
+They could identify people in their workplace that fit the description perfectly.
+This month, we will focus on the abusive leader or employee.

 What is Workplace Abuse?

-First, let’s take a look at what the definition of abusive leadership is.
-Abusive behaviors in the workplace can be defined as behaviors that include public criticism, use of derogatory names, condescending tones, intimidation, tantrums, rudeness, coercion, and blaming others for mistakes they did not make (Hornstein, 1996; Tepper & Duffy, 2002).
-These types of employees or leaders are viewed as using their power to mistreat and disrespect others.
+First, let’s take a look at the definition of abusive leadership.
+Abusive behaviors in the workplace can be defined as behaviors that include public criticism, the use of derogatory names, condescending tones, intimidation, tantrums, rudeness, coercion, and blaming others for mistakes they did not make.
+These types of employees or leaders are using their power to mistreat and disrespect others.

-One thing to keep in mind, this type of behavior is not just limited to one single person; it can be directed to several individuals’ including a team.
-The goal of the abusive leader or employee is to gain and maintain control through fear and intimidation (Hornstein, 1996).
-In many cases they are quite successful.
+One thing to keep in mind is that this type of behavior is not just limited to one single person; it can be directed at several individuals or at a team.
+The goal of the abusive leader or employee is to gain and maintain control through fear and intimidation.
+In many cases, they are quite successful.

-Research has shown that employees subjected to abuse in the workplace show less commitment to their organization and ended up leaving the organization, eventually.
-Employees who have experienced this type of leadership felt that the behaviors were unjust resulting in a negative attitude toward work, the organization for allowing it to happen and their overall environment, including team work (Tepper, 2000).
+Research has shown that employees subjected to abuse in the workplace show less commitment to their organization and end up leaving the organization eventually.
+Employees who have experienced this type of leadership feel that the behaviors are unjust, resulting in a negative attitude toward their work, toward the organization for allowing it to happen, and toward their overall environment.

 In addition, abusive behaviors in the workplace are costly to organizations.
-The monetary cost of such behavior in the United Sates exceeds $23 billion each year.
-This amount includes increased health care costs to the employer, absenteeism, and lost productivity (Tepper, Duffy, Henle & Lambert, 2006).
+The monetary cost of such behavior in the United States exceeds $23 billion yearly.
+This amount includes increased healthcare costs to the employer, absenteeism, and lost productivity.

 What does it REALLY Cost?

-If we put the monetary issue aside there is a larger issue that needs to be looked at.
+If we put the money issue aside, there is a larger issue that needs to be looked at.
 Abusive behaviors are often psychological and emotional attacks against employees.
-Because of these behaviors, employees stated that they often had feelings of being incompetent, embarrassed, guilt, and shame.
-As a result these emotional issues manifested themselves into physical issues for the employee (Roter, 2011).
+Because of these behaviors, employees stated that they often had feelings of being incompetent, embarrassed, guilty, and ashamed.
+As a result, these emotional issues manifested themselves into physical issues for the employee.

 There has been such an increase in abusive behaviors that the Equal Employment Opportunity Commission (EEOC) specifically forbids retaliation by employers against employees who file or threaten to file charges because of these behaviors.
-Although, the EEOC forbids this type of behavior, employees who address this issue, still experience retaliation from their leaders (Hunter and Bandow, 2009).
-The EEOC in 2007 experienced a 30% increase in the numbers of complaints made by employees regarding retaliation and abusive leadership (Greenwald, 2007).
+Although the EEOC forbids this type of behavior, employees who address this issue still experience retaliation from their leaders.
+The EEOC experienced a 30% increase in the number of complaints made by employees regarding retaliation and abusive leadership.

 Abusive behavior shows itself mostly in the form of verbal and emotional abuse.
-In some cases there are employees that experience physical abuse in the workplace.
+In some cases, there are also employees that experience physical abuse in the workplace.
 In a recent study, an employee reported that she was the subject of physical abuse by her manager.
-She experienced objects thrown at her including a chart that eventually cut her forehead and required minor medical attention.
+She experienced objects being thrown at her, including a chart that cut her forehead and necessitated minor medical attention.

-In another case, an employee was often trapped by his leader’s tantrums as he would back the employee into the wall, yell and scream at the employee, and then spit into the employee’s face.
+In another case, an employee was often trapped by his leader’s tantrums, as he would back the employee into a wall, yell and scream at the employee, and then spit in the employee’s face.
 This was all done while the employee was told he was worthless, incompetent, and would eventually end up homeless and without a job.
 This happened for many years.
-However, both employees eventually left their organizations, (Roter, 2011)
+However, both employees eventually left their organizations.

-The employee went on and ended up doing great things in her career but, it took many years to build her confidence back.
-She shared that no matter how often she hears that she is good, talented and outstanding; she always hears this manager’s voice in her head and questions whether she is stupid and incompetent (Roter, 2011).
-Even to this day; this leader still has power over this employee.
+The employee went on to do great things in her career, but it took many years to build her confidence back.
+She shared that no matter how often she hears that she is good, talented, and outstanding, she always hears this manager’s voice in her head and questions whether she is stupid or incompetent.
+Even to this day, this leader still has power over this employee.

 “Why doesn’t the employee just leave?”

-All the participants in the study stated that they lived in fear of the next interaction with this leader or employee (Roter, 2011).
-The psychological toll in many cases is just too much for the employee to handle!
+All the participants in the study stated that they lived in fear of the next interaction with this leader or employee.
+The psychological toll, in many cases, is just too much for the employee to handle!